mnguyen0226/hackathon_hs/README.md

 # Hackathon 2021 & Contact Infos

 ## Rules
-- Solo or Team of 3?
+- You can join solo or team of 2-3 members.
+- Any coding languages and frameworks are allowed.
-- There are two optional projects that you
+- There are two optional projects for you to participate to Heron Systems Hackathon:
     - Option 1: Build the coolest ML/RL/Robotics Project/Application.
     - Option 2: Alpha Poke-fight Trials.

 ## Contact Infos
-- Alex
-- Brett
+- Alex: Machine Learning Engineer at Heron Systems.
+- Brett: President at Heron Systems.

 ## Option 1: Build the coolest ML/RL/Robotics Project/Application
 ![alt text](docs/imgs/ai.jpg)

 - What's your/your friends'/your family's daily problems?
 Can you apply your ML/RL/SW skills to solve it?
 - What we want to see?
-    - Ability...
+    - Ability to analyze problems and come up with immediate and long-term solutions.
+    - Ability to apply software/machine learning/robotics skills to solve problems.
-    - Explain your approach and code.
+    - Explain your approach and code clearly.
 - Submission:
+    - Please contact Alex to submit your solutions and projects.

 ## Option 2: Alpha Poke-fight Trials
 ![alt text](docs/imgs/APT.jpg)